Anthony Green (painter): Television

-In 1979 Green was the subject of the BBC Arts programme Arena, in an episode entitled 'Now and Then'.
+In 1979, Green was the subject of the BBC Arts programme Arena, in an episode entitled 'Now and Then'.

-In 1985 Green appeared as a guest on the Wogan show.
+In 1985, Green appeared as a guest on the Wogan show.

-In 1987 Green was the subject of The South Bank Show, in an episode entitled 'Anthony Green RA: A Love Story'.
+In 1987, Green was the subject of The South Bank Show, in an episode entitled 'Anthony Green RA: A Love Story'.
 In the show Green, and Cozens-Walker, were interviewed by Melvyn Bragg in the family home in Lissenden Gardens.

-In 2017 an edited version of the South Bank Show interview was broadcast as part of the 'The South Bank Show Originals' series.
+In 2017, an edited version of the South Bank Show interview was broadcast as part of 'The South Bank Show Originals' series.

 Death

 Green died at home in Cambridgeshire, on the morning of 14 February 2023.
 He was 83.

 Public collections

 The following public collections contain works by Green: